BSc (NFQ Level 8) leading to ME (NFQ Level 9)

 A student’s week includes attending lectures and tutorials as well as participating in laboratory-based workshops and undertaking independent study.

-A combination of end-of-semester written examinations and continuous assessment is used.
-In your final year, you’ll also submit a report of your research project.
+A combination of end-of-trimester written examinations and continuous assessment is used.
+In your final year, you’ll also submit a report on your research project.

 International Study Opportunities

-There is the opportunity to spend a semester abroad.
-Students to date have spent semesters at:
+There is the opportunity to spend a trimester abroad.
+Students to date have spent trimesters at:

 - University of Cantabria, Spain